TrevorMabrey/InventoryManagerSpringBoot/README.md

 ## -Task C-
-Customize the HTML user interface for your customer’s application.
-The user interface should include the shop name, the product names, and the names of the parts. \

 \
 renamed title - line 14  ```<title>Sim Racing Hub</title>``` \
 renamed header - line 19 ```<h1>Sim Racing Hub</h1>``` \